 The last remaining Canyon Creek restaurant, located in Etobicoke, Ontario, in close proximity to the Pearson International Airport, was permanently closed effective May 23, 2022.
-SIR plans to open a new Scaddabush restaurant at this location in August 2022, which is expected to be added to the Royalty Pooled Restaurants effective January 1, 2023.
+A new Scaddabush restaurant was opened at this location on August 1, 2022 and is expected to become a new Royalty Pooled Restaurant effective January 1, 2023.